 Design Research in Action

-As a design researcher, my job is to put people right at the heart of the design challenge.
+As a design researcher, my job is to put people at the heart of the design challenge.

 Get a feel for my process below.